 Freeware is software that is distributed without demanding a fee for its usage.
 These programs are available either as fully functional software for an unlimited period.

 Ownership of any freeware is retained by its developer.
 The developer can change future releases from freeware to a paid product (freeware) if he wishes so.
 Also, a freeware is typically distributed without its source code.
 This is done to prevent any sort of modification by its users.
 Plus, the license with which a free program is distributed may permit the software to be freely copied but not sold.
 In some cases, one may not be allowed to even distribute the software.

 Some software are offered as freeware – but with very limited features – or with the major feature missing.
-These are refered to as Crippleware.
-The ones that provides fully functional version has all the functions enabled and is mostly available either as a commercial program or as a shareware.
+These are referred to as Crippleware.
+The ones that provide fully functional version has all the functions enabled and is mostly available either as a commercial program or as shareware.
 In most cases, the free programs promote a commercial offering.

 Many computer users aren’t fully aware of this somewhat new and unrelated concept.
-Well, free software is software that gives a user freedom to run, copy, distribute, study, change and improve software.
-To be precise, free software is a matter of liberty, not price!
+Well, free software is software that gives a user freedom to run, copy, distribute, study, change, and improve the software.
+To be precise, free software is a matter of liberty, not the price!

 It essentially means a user can freely use, modify, and distribute a program stipulated to one condition: any redistributed version of the software must be distributed with the original terms of free use, modification, and distribution (known as copyleft).
 And unlike freeware, free software may be distributed for a fee.